 - ScottishPower Renewable Energy Limited (the Company) is a wholly-owned (business) sub-holding company of the Iberdrola Group in the United Kingdom whose activities comprise the origination, development, construction and operation of renewable energy generation plants, principally onshore and offshore wind, with a growing presence in emerging renewable technologies and innovations such as battery storage and solar (the ScottishPower Renewables Business). - 2.
-The history of the Iberdrola Group dates back over 170 years to the incorporation of its parent company, Iberdrola, S.A. ("Iberdrola") under the name Hidroeléctrica Ibérica, S.A. in 1901 in Bilbao in order to meet the growing demand for electricity at that time in the main industrial regions of northern Spain.
-It is now a global energy leader, the number one producer of wind power and one of the world's biggest electricity utilities companies by market capitalisation, supplying energy to millions of customers in dozens of countries. - 3.
-The Iberdrola Group's activities are focussed in the energy sector whereby Iberdrola heads up a group leading in electricity production, transmission, distribution and supply, all essential commodities for millions of users and customers, through the use of environmentally-friendly energy sources and technologies and the promotion of digital transformation. - 4.
-The Company's activities are defined by its express commitment to the Purpose and Values of the Iberdrola Group as well as its Code of Ethics.
-These underpin the Company's corporate purpose and activities, which in turn constitute the Company's corporate identity and corporate philosophy.
+"Iberdrola S.A." is the parent company of a group of leading companies including ScottishPower, in the production, transmission, distribution and supply of electricity in different geographical areas.
+It is a company with its registered office in Biscay, with an international reach which is independent and listed on the Spanish stock market. - 3.
+The origin of the various companies owned by Iberdrola, S.A. ("Iberdrola") or the various companies in which it holds an interest has a long history, starting on both sides of the Atlantic.
+It goes back to 1840 in the United States of America with the incorporation of "Hartford City Light Co", which was in charge of lighting cities by gaslight, and to 1901 on the other side of the Atlantic, in Spain and in the United Kingdom, firstly with the founding of "Hidroeléctrica Ibérica, S.A" in Bilbao in order to meet the growing demand for electric power in the main industrical regions in the north of Spain, and also "Clyde Valley Electrical Power Co", in Glasgow to generate and sell electricity to engineering companies in the area. - 4.
+The Iberdrola Group's activities are focused on energy, an essential commodity for millions of users and customers, through the use of environmentally-friendly energy sources and technologies and the promotion of digital transformation. - 5.
+The development of the Company's object and its business activity is focused on the achievement of a purpose and certain values which make up the corporate ideology and identity of the Companies of the lberdrola Group.

-The purpose of the Iberdrola Group, as adopted by the Company is to "continue working together each day to build a healthier, more accessible and more electric energy model", which contributes to the United Nations' Sustainable Development Goals (SDGs) (especially those relating to universal access to electricity, the supply of affordable and clean energy and the fight against climate change, protects and responds to the most demanding standards and requirements in terms of environmental protection, social commitment, and good governance (ESG), within the general framework of respect and the protection of human rights, the social market economy and the ethical principles generally accepted in its scope of activities.
+The purpose of the Iberdrola Group, as adopted by the Company is to "continue working together each day to build a healthier, more accessible and more electric energy model", which contributes to the United Nations' (UN) Sustainable Development Goals (SDGs) (especially those relating to universal access to electricity, the supply of affordable and clean energy and climate action, protects and responds to the most demanding standards and requirements in terms of environmental protection, social commitment, and good governance(ESG), within the general framework of respect and the protection of human rights, the social market economy and the ethical principles generally accepted in its scope of activities.